FactCheXcker: Mitigating Measurement Hallucinations in Chest X-ray Report Generation Models: Related Work

-\textbf{Enhancing LLM Capabilities with External APIs.} In recent years, integrating large language models with external APIs has become a popular approach for expanding action spaces and tackling complex tasks~\cite{schick2024toolformer,liang2024taskmatrix,li2023api}.
+\textbf{Enhancing LLM Capabilities with External APIs.} Integrating LLMs with external APIs has become popular for expanding action spaces and tackling complex tasks~\cite{schick2024toolformer,liang2024taskmatrix,li2023api}.
 For instance, HuggingGPT~\cite{shen2024hugginggpt} utilizes models from the HuggingFace platform to dynamically call specialized models and address diverse user needs.
-Similarly, ViperGPT~\cite{suris2023vipergpt} uses Codex, an LLM designed to convert text descriptions into executable Python code, allowing the model to complete tasks by directly running the generated code.
-Inspired by these works, we propose leveraging LLMs and APIs to mitigate measurement hallucination.
+Similarly, ViperGPT~\cite{suris2023vipergpt} uses Codex, an LLM designed to convert text descriptions into executable Python code, allowing the model to complete tasks by directly running generated code.

 \textbf{Fact-Checking and Mitigating Hallucination in LLMs.} Hallucinations represent a significant challenge in LLMs, where the models generate content that is not grounded in the input signal but instead relies on their internal knowledge~\cite{ji2023survey}.
 This issue has increased focus on fact-checking and mitigating hallucinations across multiple modalities~\cite{gunjal2024detecting,liu2023mitigating,bai2024hallucination}.
 One line of research to address this problem has focused on hallucination detection frameworks and fact-checking mechanisms for LLM outputs.
 FacTool~\cite{chern2023factool} proposes a task- and domain-agnostic framework that leverages GPT for extracting and verifying claims.
 ProgramFC~\cite{pan2023fact} and FActScore~\cite{min2023factscore} both approached complex fact-checking by breaking down statements into simpler subtasks or atomic statements that could be individually verified against a knowledge source.
 In multimodal LLMs, approaches~\cite{li2023evaluating,lovenia2023negative,wang2024mitigating} have been proposed that include using binary questions to assess object presence in visual inputs or leveraging Visual Question Answering (VQA) methods to generate negative statements indicating the absence of particular objects in visual scenes.
-Despite progress, a significant gap remains in the medical domain for real-life clinical usage.
-The precise measurement requirements of medical imaging, such as identifying the size of lesions, or the exact positioning of medical devices, necessitate specific methods to mitigate the hallucination of such quantitative aspects.